Scale invariant robot behavior with fractals: Discussion

 \subsection{Limitations of current fractal design.}

 For locomotion on a flat surface plane, larger robots can move farther in terms of raw distance but not necessarily in terms of body lengths (Fig.~\ref{fig:fitness_curves}), and they cannot fit into smaller 3D spatial constraints.
-If instead the task environment is constrained spatially in one dimension (e.g.~a low overhang) or two dimensions (e.g.~a narrow pipe) then the Mengerian fractalization (Figs.~\ref{fig:sponge} and \ref{fig:evolved_designs}) used here may not be appropriate.
-Rather than uniformly repeating basal robots in 3D space, future work will explore allometry: how fractals may expand at different rates along different axes, as dictated by physical constraints and selection for specific target behaviors.
+If a robot's task environment is constrained spatially in one dimension (e.g.~a low overhang) or two dimensions (e.g.~a narrow pipe) then the Mengerian fractalization (Figs.~\ref{fig:sponge} and \ref{fig:evolved_designs}) used here may not be appropriate.
+Thus, instead of uniformly repeating basal robots in 3D space, future work will explore allometry: how fractals may expand at different rates along different axes, as dictated by physical constraints and selection for specific target behaviors.

+It is also possible that the coordinate system itself was a poor choice.
+A cubic grid was assumed because the simulator we used was voxel-based.
+However, fractals formed using using spherical modules \cite{liang2020freebot,swissler2020fireant} and spherical coordinates (Mandelbulbs) may be better suited for forms and functions that depend on radial symmetries.

 In addition to self-similar geometry and movement, a system's statics (e.g.~structural integrity) could also be fratalic.
 Such a robot may not look the same at all scales but it would resist forces passively in the same way.
-Scale invariant statics might be a better target than scale invariant movement for calibrating simulations for transferal to reality.
+Scale invariant statics could also provide an easier target than scale invariant movement for system identification and calibrating simulations prior to optimization and mass manufacture.

+Finally, it should be noted that the choice of a synchronous evolutionary algorithm \cite{schmidt2011age} was somewhat arbitrary.
+It is likely that other computational search methods that are capable of producing self similar robot forms \cite{van2019spatial,zhao2020robogrammar} could be modified to generate scale invariant behavior in a similar fashion.